BogdanovTimm/NotesOblivion/💻 IT/Gitlab/Include.md

 #                What it is?

-You may include other `.gitlab-ci.yml` files into your `.gitlab-ci.yml`
+You may include other `.gitlab-ci.yml` files into your `.gitlab-ci.yml`.
+By doing this, you just add